caroline-e-miller/week-daze/proposal.md

 THEN I am shown my dashboard of job statuses

 GIVEN I am a user
+WHEN I view my dashboard
+THEN I am shown my list of jobs and graphical data

+GIVEN I am a user
 WHEN I click on add job
 THEN I can add what company, what position, which link, and with who I applied

 GIVEN I am a user
 WHEN I click on a job
-THEN I can update that status
+THEN I can update that specific job status

 GIVEN I am a user
-WHEN I am in an interview
+WHEN I am viewing my specific job page
-THEN I can add notes
+THEN I update statuses, dates, and add notes for each step

 * future development:

 GIVEN I am a user
 WHEN I click on profile
-THEN I am able to
+THEN I am able to enter my job description

 GIVEN I am a user
 WHEN I login